vojay-dev/pypong/README.md

 It is absolutely not required to use NumPy in order to solve the task but we will use it so that you can learn the basics of this essential Python library.

-To make the following code work, we need to add NumPy as a dependency with `Poetry` to our project:
+To make the following code work, we need to add NumPy as a dependency with Poetry to our project:

 ```
 poetry add numpy
 ```

 Now you can integrate the following code and run the project again.
+Just replace the content of the files.

 > ball.py